 What is a Balance Disorder?

-is any type of condition that causes you to feel dizzy, unsteady on your feet or as though you have vertigo.
+A balance disorder is any type of condition that causes you to feel dizzy, unsteady on your feet or as though you have vertigo.
 You may feel as though your head or surroundings are spinning, you are floating or experience the sensation that you are able to fall.

 While everyone gets dizzy from time to time, sometimes, dizziness can mean you have a condition that is causing the sensation.
 If you have vertigo due to the crystals in your inner ear being out of normal position, which is known as BPPV, the best thing you can do is see an audiologist first to get your hearing tested.
 If you speak with your primary care doctor or ENT doctor about your dizziness, they will likely refer you to an audiologist for testing.